 The Congressional Review Act, 5 U.S.C.
 801, et seq., as added by the Small Business Regulatory Enforcement Fairness Act of 1996, generally provides that before a rule may take effect, the agency promulgating the rule must submit a rule report, which includes a copy of the rule, to each House of the Congress and to the Comptroller General of the United States.
-Section 808 allows the issuing agency to make a rule effective sooner than otherwise provided by the CRA if the agency makes a good cause finding that notice and public procedure is impracticable, unnecessary, or contrary to the public interest.
-This determination must be supported by a brief statement.
-5 U.S.C.
-808(2).
-As stated previously, EPA has made such a good cause finding, including the reasons therefore, and established an effective date of December 26, 2008.
 EPA will submit a report containing this rule and other required information to the United States Senate, the United States House of Representatives, and the Comptroller General of the United States prior to publication of the rule in the Federal Register.
+A Major rule cannot take effect until 60 days after it is published in the Federal Register.
 This action is not a "major rule" as defined by 5 U.S.C.
 804(2).
+This rule will be effective on February 24, 2009.